replicatedhq/help-center/content/api/replicatedctl/replicatedctl_snapshot_restore.md

 ```
       --host string                        Replicated API host (default "unix:///var/run/replicated/replicated-cli.sock")
       --path string                        Snapshot location path.
 The value should be an absolute path.
+This option is only used with local and sftp backends.
       --s3-bucket string                   S3 bucket name.
 This option is only used with s3 backend.
       --s3-compatible-endpoint string      AWS compatible S3 endpoint.
+This option is only used with s3 backend.
+      --s3-folder string                   S3 folder name.
 This option is only used with s3 backend.
       --s3-key-id string                   ID of the secret key that has write access to the specified S3 bucket.
 This option is only used with s3 backend.
       --s3-region string                   S3 bucket region.
 This option is only used with s3 backend.
       --s3-secret-key string               Secret key value.
 This option is only used with s3 backend.